karaokemugen/karaokebase/tools/README.md

 Create changelog for CHANGELOG.md.
 Supply a year-date to make it work.

 Example : `node changelog.js 2019-09` or `node changelog.js 2019-09 file.txt`

+## bakaclub_news_check.js

+Specify a ISO date in command line and it'll check and then post on our gitlab new karaokes to integrate from Bakaclub's database everyday!